Al Del Greco

-Albert Louis Del Greco (born March 2, 1962) is a former American football placekicker and a current sports radio personality.
+Albert Louis Del Greco (born March 2, 1962) is an American former professional football placekicker and a current sports radio personality.
 After eight years as golf coach at Spain Park High School in Hoover, Alabama, Del Greco was named the head coach of the men's golf team at Samford University on May 2, 2014.

-Biography

-Del Greco finished his 17 NFL seasons with 347 of 449 (77%) field goals and 551 of 554 (99.46%) extra points, giving him a total of 1,592 points.
-As of 2018, he's ranked 21st on the NFL's list of all-time leading scorers.
-He was inducted in the Alabama Hall of Fame.
-He was nicknamed "Automatic Al".
-For his popularity in fantasy football leagues, some fans consider him to be the greatest kicker in history.
+Early life

+Albert Louis Del Greco was born on March 2, 1962, in Providence, Rhode Island, U.S. He attended Coral Gables Senior High School in Coral Gables, Florida.

+College career

 A four-year letterman at Auburn, Del Greco completed 110 out of 111 PATs in his college career.
 He also set the SEC record for field goal attempts in a single game and field goals made in a single game in a 1982 game versus Kentucky where he made six out of his seven attempts.
 As of 2016, He and Daniel Carlson are tied for the most field goals in a single game for Auburn at 6.
 His 236 career points place him fifth on the Auburn career scoring list.

+Professional career

+Del Greco was the starting placekicker in Super Bowl XXXIV for the Tennessee Titans, which his team lost 23–16.
+In the game, he made one field goal, which tied the game 16–16.
+Del Greco finished his 17 NFL seasons with 347 of 449 (77%) field goals and 551 of 554 (99.46%) extra points, giving him a total of 1,592 points.
+As of September 16, 2024, he's ranked 24th on the NFL's list of all-time leading scorers.
+He was inducted in the Alabama Hall of Fame.

+Post-playing career

 At Spain Park High School in Hoover, Alabama, Del Greco was the boys golf coach and the football team's kicking coach.
 His son, Trey was the football team's place kicker prior to graduating after the 2007 season.
 Trey went on to play golf on an athletic scholarship at Vanderbilt University.
 In 2003, Del Greco became Birmingham Steeldogs' kickers coach.

-He co-hosted "The Opening Drive" on WJOX in Birmingham, Alabama with Jay Barker and Tony Kurre.
+He co-hosted "The Opening Drive" on WJOX in Birmingham, Alabama, with Jay Barker and Tony Kurre.
 The program ended in early 2018.

-Del Greco was the starting placekicker in Super Bowl XXXIV for the Tennessee Titans, which his team lost 23–16.
-In the game, he made one field goal, which tied the game 16–16.
+He is now the Men's Golf Coach at Samford University in Homewood, AL.